 Babysitting: let us think outside the box

 As schools break up for long Easter holidays, arranging childcare is necessity for most parents.
-While there are a variety of clubs out there, hiring a (teenage) babysitter, in particularly as a wrap around care, can be an option worth considering.
+While there are a variety of clubs out there, hiring a teenage weekend babysitter (or a last minute babysitter), in particularly as wrap around care, can be an option worth considering.

 According to Sarah-Jane Butler, founder and director of Parental Choice, "ad-hoc holiday childcare is by far the hardest form of childcare to find and can result in parents having to take time off work or paying in excess for camps and external childcare, especially if plans are made at the last minute.
 Using the skills of older teens to babysit whilst you work or to top and tail other plans that you have made can provide welcome relief for both you and your children, whilst enabling older children to earn money during their own holidays.”

-So what is involved in hiring teenagers to help with childcare?
-Firstly, the legals.
+So what is involved in hiring teenagers as childminders?
+Firstly, the legal considerations.
 In the UK there is no legal minimum age to babysit, but NSPCC suggests that careful consideration should be given to leaving anyone under 16 in sole charge of a younger child.
 It is also important to know that if the babysitter is under 16, parents remain legally responsible for the child’s safety.

 One of the key things to consider, in our view at MyPocketSkill, for that piece of mind is if the teenager had First Aid or CPR training.
 So we recommend that you find a babysitter who have taken some basic safety courses.
 For teens there are plenty of places to acquire those skills.
 For example, St John’s ambulance runs Essential First Aid courses from the age 12.
 There are also courses local to St Albans and Harpenden, for example Daisy First Aid can provide classes at home.
 As an alternative there is also Mini First Aid Hertfordshire .
 In Brighton & Hove course providers include To Baby and Beyond and Safety Mode.